Accessing Student Schedules

 Students are required to complete and submit the Term Withdrawal form to the Student Records Office to officially begin the withdrawal process from all courses or to drop all courses during the first two weeks of the fall or the spring term.

-Within the add/drop period, permission to add a course is at the instructor’s discretion; students who miss several class meetings may not be permitted to add the course should the instructor determine they are too far behind.
-(See also Attendance Policy.)
+During the restricted add/drop period, permission to add a course is at the instructor’s discretion; students who miss several class meetings may not be permitted to add the course should the instructor determine they are too far behind.

 Withdrawing from One or More Courses